How to Increase Shopify Sales With a Mobile App

 As a Shopify store manager, it’s your responsibility to make sure that products are selling.

-Having an eCommerce website is a good start, but it’s not enough to maximize the potential of your store.
+Having an eCommerce website is a good start, but it’s not enough to maximize the potential of your online store.
 A website alone, even if it’s mobile-friendly, is just the tip of the iceberg.

 It doesn’t matter what you’re selling or what industry you’re in; your Shopify store needs a mobile app.